-The placement of an OOMS can be the most exciting element of a HomeSounds project.
+The placement of an permanent microphone can be the most exciting element of a HomeSounds project.
 It can also be the most sensitive in relation to issues surrounding Safeguarding.
-Recast will work closely with participant organisations to ensure that the OOMS is placed somewhere safe, somewhere inspiring and somewhere that will reman so whenever the microphone is streaming.
+Recast will work closely with participant organisations to ensure that any permanent microphone is placed somewhere safe, somewhere inspiring and somewhere that will reman so whenever the microphone is streaming.

-It is not a requirement of the project that an OOMS must remain online at all times.
+It is not a requirement of the project that a permanent microphone must remain online at all times.
 In fact in many respects it is better that it does not.
-The ongoing management of the OOMS is something that will be discussed in depth as the project develops.
+The ongoing management of the microphone is something that will be discussed in depth as the project develops.

 3. Project Stafffing